Sir Harry Verney, 4th Baronet: Political career

 Verney stood as Liberal candidate for Basingstoke at the 1906 General Election.
 Shortly after, he was again Liberal candidate at the 1906 Basingstoke by-election.
 In the December general election he was elected to Parliament for Buckingham, a seat he held until 1918.
 He served under H. H. Asquith as Parliamentary Secretary to the Board of Agriculture and Fisheries from 1914 to 1915.
 He stood as Liberal candidate for Skipton at the 1922 and 1923 General Elections.

 Verney succeeded in the baronetcy in May 1910.
 He was awarded the DSO in 1918.

 Verney married Rachel Gwenyfyr Catherine, daughter of Victor Bruce, 9th Earl of Elgin, in 1911.
-His son Stephen Edmund Verney was Bishop of Repton from 1977 to 1985.
+They had five sons and three daughters.
+His eldest son and heir, Sir Ralph Verney, 5th Baronet, was a noted conservationist.
+A younger son, Stephen Edmund Verney, was Bishop of Repton from 1977 to 1985.
+Another son, Sir Lawrence John Verney, was Recorder of London from 1990 to 1998.

 Verney was twice convicted for indecent assaults on boys under the age of sixteen, in 1937 and 1954.

 Verney was the last surviving Liberal candidate from the 1906 General election.
 He died in December 1974, aged 93, and was succeeded to the baronetcy by his son, Ralph.